 If you’ve been trying to sell your home in Los Gatos, Saratoga, Almaden Valley, Cambrian, or anywhere in the greater San Jose area but haven’t received an offer yet, don’t despair!
 With our mild winters, you really can sell real estate any time of year.
-And inventory is extremely tight right now, increasing your odds of success.
+And inventory is still fairly tight right now, increasing your odds of success.

 In late November and December a lot of folks DO pull their property off the market, and the result is a, even further tightening of inventory across Silicon Valley from the months immediately prior.
 The ratio between listed and sale pending homes improves dramatically.
 (The “absorption rate” tends to get better with fewer houses, condos and townhouses listed on the MLS.)